 Legal Requirements Governing Child Care in Ohio

 In Ohio, two state agencies regulate early care and education programs.
 The Department of Job and Family Services (ODJFS) regulates group child care for children in centers, school age programs and camps.
 The Department of Education (ODE) licenses child care programs operated by public and private chartered schools.
-The City of Cincinnati has an additional license required of all non-school based child care centers located in the city.

 Not all forms of child care must be licensed.
 Examples of exempted programs include those that operate only two weeks or less a year, enrichment programs in specific subject such as drama or dance, or programs where a parent remains on the premises while care is provided, such as a health club.
 Places of the parent’s employment are not exempt.